 • All science coursework must have been completed within the last five years

 • Proof of health insurance/immunizations for employment in healthcare field

-An admissions assessment test will be administered to all students as part of the Nursing Program's admissions process.
+An admissions assessment test will be administered to all students as part of the Department of Nursing's admissions process.

-All students must first complete the admissions process for Morgan State University prior to admission to the nursing program.
+All students must first complete the admissions process for Morgan State University prior to admission to the Department of Nursing.
 Please indicate "Nursing" as your intended major on your application.
 Questions regarding University admissions should be addressed to the Admissions office (443-885-3000).
-Other questions should be directed to the Nursing Program (443-885-4144).
+Other questions should be directed to the Department of Nursing (443-885-4144).

 Please note: A criminal background check is required prior to clinical practice.
 Please note that adverse criminal background checks may prevent attendance at clinical sites.
 Additionally, criminal background checks are required prior to nursing licensure; adverse findings may result in denial of licensure.

-Admission Requirements to the Graduate Nursing Program - Master of Science - Nursing
+Admission Requirements to the Graduate Department of Nursing - Master of Science - Nursing

 • Two (2) years practice as a registered nurse (RN)